bharatltech/mystmd/01-paper.md

 Consider the following two functions.
 Notice their type signatures and patterns of recursion.

-The first,squareAll, takes a list of integers and returns the corresponding list of squares of the integers.
+The first, **squareAll**, takes a list of integers and returns the corresponding list of squares of the integers.

 ```